polent/b/content/blog/WhyUncheckedTrustInAIPutsCriticalThinkingAtRisk/WhyUncheckedTrustInAIPutsCriticalThinkingAtRisk.md

 ## Two Mistakes in One Afternoon

-A few weeks ago I watched someone paste a client's full contract into a chat window to "get the risks out of it".
-Nobody in the room blinked.
-Later that same day, a status report came back to me that had clearly been summarised by a machine at least twice.
-It read beautifully.
-It was also wrong in the one detail that mattered.
+Imagine an ordinary afternoon in an ordinary office.
+Someone pastes a client's full contract into a chat window to "get the risks out of it", and nobody in the room blinks.
+A few hours later a status report lands on your desk that has clearly been summarised by a machine at least twice.
+It reads beautifully.
+It is also wrong in the one detail that matters.

-Both things happened in the same office, with the same tools, in the same afternoon.
-For a while I filed them as two separate problems.
+Two incidents, same office, same tools, same afternoon.
+It is tempting to file them as two separate problems.
 They are not.
 They are the same reflex, pointing in two different directions, and there is a third cost underneath both of them that we are only now starting to measure.

 We lose data.
 Then we lose judgement.
 Then we lose the ability to do the thinking ourselves.
 Each one is harder to get back than the last.